MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsAutoAttendantCallableEntity.md

 ### NOTE

-In order to setup shared voicemail, only Office 365 Groups can be used.
+In order to setup a shared voicemail, an Office 365 Group that can receive external emails is required.

 ## EXAMPLES